ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

   years:  2016, 2018

-lastupdated: "2018-11-01"
+lastupdated: "2018-11-07"

 ---

 # Initial configuration

 The IC4VS automation configures the VCSA with a default gateway set to the {{site.data.keyword.cloud}} Backend Customer Router (BCR).
 However, there is no route to the Internet via the BCR.
-The standard route to the Internet from the VCS instance is via the Management ESG.
+The standard route to the Internet from the VMware vCenter Server on {{site.data.keyword.cloud_notm}} instance is via the Management ESG.
 As it is not advised to change the configuration of the VCSA or the Management ESG, a proxy server implementation on the customer subnet is recommended to enable VUM.

 This approach means that the VCSA or the Management ESG do not have to be reconfigured, however, a small virtual machine (VM) or appliance needs to be installed.
 A proxy server is a system, which sits between two endpoint devices and acts as an intermediate device.
 In this case, it sits between VUM and the update servers at VMware.